Dorothy Kuya: Liverpool University residential hall

 In 2021, a residence hall belonging to the University of Liverpool, which was formerly known as "Gladstone Hall", was renamed after Dorothy Kuya.
 Gladstone Hall was originally named after William Ewart Gladstone, who served on four occasions as Prime Minister of the United Kingdom, whose family became rich through the slave trade.
 More than 4,465 students of the University of Liverpool voted on a historical figure they believed would be a suitable replacement, and the winner of the vote was Dorothy Kuya.
 The University of Liverpool described Kuya as a "tireless campaigner for racial equality".
 The university also promised in April 2021 that they would soon erect a memorial plaque to Dorothy Kuya before the new academic year.

 The Dorothy Kuya Creative Archives Project

-In 2023, it was announced that National Museums Liverpool had commissioned the community organisation Writing on the Wall to develop a Creative Heritage Programme working with Kuya's archives.
+In 2023, it was announced that National Museums Liverpool had commissioned the community organisation Writing on the Wall to develop the "Dorothy Kuya Creative Archives Project".